3dfx: GigaPixel and insolvency

 The prototype Spectre 1000 cards were delivered to software developers mere days before declaring insolvency.
 The software team developed both device drivers and a binary-compatible soft emulation of the Rampage function set.
 Thus, there were working Windows NT device drivers within a few days of the power on of the Rampage system on the 2nd week of December, 2000.
 At the time of Nvidia's acquisition, 3dfx had already been developing the successors to Spectre.
 "Fear", based on a next-generation Rampage called Fusion, and Sage2.
 "Mojo" would combine both into a single die, implement tiled rendering, and showcase some advanced technologies from the GigaPixel acquisition.
 The unreleased Spectre 1000 card, based on Rampage, would eventually be leaked and tested.
 Performance indicated that it would have struggled to compete with Nvidia's already-released GeForce 256, though the proposed Spectre 2000 and Spectre 3000 cards, which featured a combination of Rampage and Sage units, would have led the market until late 2002, with Nvidia's GeForce 4 series.

 After Nvidia acquired 3dfx's intellectual property, they announced that they would not provide technical support for 3dfx products.
 As of 2019, drivers and support are still offered by community websites.
 However, while functional, the drivers do not carry a manufacturer's backing and are considered beta software.
 For a limited time, Nvidia offered a program under which 3dfx owners could trade in their cards for Nvidia cards of similar performance.
 On December 15, 2000, 3dfx apologized to the customers with a final press release.
 In 2003, the source code for 3dfx drivers leaked, resulting in fan-made, updated drivers and further support.

-The 3dfx bankruptcy is in the United States Court of Appeals for the Ninth Circuit, appeal, Docket # 11–15189.
-Following is a clerk's order as filed in the docket:

 Although 1997 was marked by analysts as a turning point for 3dfx due to the marketing led by the new CEO Greg Ballard, there was criticism of Ballard's understanding of R&D in the graphics industry.
 Single-card 2D/3D solutions were taking over the market, and although Ballard saw the need and attempted to direct the company there with the Voodoo Banshee and the Voodoo3, both of these cost the company millions in sales and lost market share while diverting vital resources from the Rampage project.
 Then 3dfx released word in early 1999 that the still-competitive Voodoo2 would support only OpenGL and Glide under Microsoft's Windows 2000 operating system, and not Direct3D.
 Many games were transitioning to Direct3D at this point, and the announcement caused many PC gamers – the core demographic of 3dfx's market – to switch to Nvidia or ATI offerings for their new machines.

 Ballard resigned shortly after, in January 2000.